The Soldier's Details

 - Date of Death:

-John Young served in WW1.
+John Young served in WW1 in Britain.
 He enlisted 7 December 1917 serving with Royal Flying Corps as fitter-armourer with No.’s 176 and 274 Squadrons.

 He was discharged in July 1926 having experienced first hand the formation of Royal Air Force.

 John’s Service No. was 157766 (a high number because the fledgling Air Force was at that time part of British Army).